mattieserver/netbox-geographical-views/README.md

 # netbox-geographical-views
-A netbox plugin that plots your device on a world map
+A netbox plugin that plots your devices on a world map